spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 **[View team page](/team)**

 Our team of three software developers built SpaceCraft remotely, working together across the United States.
-Please feel free to [contact us](/team) if you'd like to talk about software engineering, containers, or the web.
+Please feel free to [connect with us](/team) if you'd like to talk about software engineering, containers, or the web.
 We're all open to learning about new opportunities!

 <!-- Place our pictures here with names, titles, location, and link to personal websites. -->